nickgammon/G-Pascal/markdown/editor.md

 ## Replace

 This lets you replace one string with another, either in a range of lines or the whole source.
 You might want to rename a variable with this, for example.
 You need to specify the "find" string and the "replace" string, separated by a delimiter of your choice.
-The string delimiter can be any single character which is not a letter, number or space There are options you can place after the third delimiter:
+The string delimiter can be any single character which is not a letter, number or space.

-You may put options after the second delimiter as follows:
+There are options you can place after the third delimiter:

   * G - global: find and replace multiple occurrences on one line
   * I - ignore case: match on both upper and lower-case versions of the target string